Managing mental health problems within fleets

 The effects of mental health on driving

 There is no mistaking that anxiety, depression, PTSD and stress can all effect driving ability.
-Not only do such conditions increase the risk of causing an accident, but should a driver become involved in a driving accident then their insurance policy may be invalid and there could be a possibility for prosecution too.
+Not only do such conditions increase the risk of causing an accident, but failure to inform the DVLA about such a problem can result in a fine of up to £1,000.
+Should a driver become involved in a driving accident then not only will their insurance policy be invalid but there is a possibility for prosecution too.

 Drivers taking prescribed drugs must check with their doctor about restrictions or precautions that they need to be aware of prior to going back behind the wheel.
 Drowsiness, angry or aggressive tendencies or reduced coordination can be symptoms of taking certain pharmaceutical drugs.
 Even over the counter remedies for common conditions such as coughs, colds and hay fever can cause drowsiness.
 If a label says that ‘it may cause drowsiness’, it is best to presume that it will and should be reported to the fleet manager.